top of page

 • Yes: Call a rehab center

-• No/Not Sure: Move on to the next step
+• No/Not Sure: Continue to the next step

 • Is the fawn laying still?